01

 What turns a paying client into a committed one.

-1. Moment 01 — The first logged win (typically Day 3–4)
+1. Moment 01.
+The first logged win (typically Day 3 or 4)

 The client completes their first session and logs it, or hits a meaningful nutrition day and snaps it.
 The win itself doesn't matter.
 What matters is that they took an action inside the system and saw it recorded.
-Sunk-cost commitment starts with the first action the client owns. /features/snap and the in-app workout logger are what make this moment cheap and frequent.
+Sunk-cost commitment starts with the first action the client owns.
+Snap and the in-app workout logger are what make this moment cheap and frequent.

-4. Moment 04 — The first weekly review with a clear next step (Day 7)
+4. Moment 04.
+The first weekly review with a clear next step (Day 7)

 By Friday of week one, all four moments have either happened or they haven't.
 If all four happened, the client has crossed.
 If two or three did, retention is fine for month 1 but fragile in month 2.
 If only one did, the coach is already in recovery mode and probably doesn't know it.